Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 Volunteer grants are sums of money that companies will distribute after employees have volunteered a minimum number of hours with an eligible nonprofit.

-There are individual volunteer grants that reward one employee’s volunteer efforts.
-Similarly, team volunteer grants are made after a group of employees volunteer together at a nonprofit for a certain number of hours.
+These can be offered in the form of individual volunteer grants that reward a single employee’s volunteer efforts as well as team volunteer grants after a group of employees volunteer at a nonprofit together.

 How to Get Started